henryoz/flicks-importer/README.md

-Work on flicks-scraper is temporarily on hold seeing as the kindly video merchants furnished me with a .csv of their entire movie catablue.
+Work on flicks-scraper is temporarily on hold seeing as the kindly video merchants furnished me with a .csv of their entire movie catalogue.

 It's massive.